gourshete/gourshete.github.io/_posts/2020-05-02-rails-grafana-dashboard.md

 keywords: "ruby rails github gryffindor learning swapnil gourshete ruby on rails database primary_key reset sequence postgres"
 image: assets/images/grafana-dashboard.png
-categories: [ Rails, grafana, APM ]
+categories: [ Rails, influxdb, grafana, APM ]
 ---

 When application gets stable at some point, we try to improve things we built for a while now.
 And improving performance